srikarreddyy3/AI-Powered-Multilingual-Detection-with-Neural-Networks/README.md

 This project demonstrates the power of neural networks in handling multilingual text classification and provides a solid foundation for future improvements in the field.

----

-You can tailor this further to match the specific details you want to highlight on your GitHub page!